Battle of Vromopigada: Prelude

-Following the Venetian defeat to the Ottoman Empire in the Ottoman–Venetian War (1714–1718), the Peloponnese once again returned to Ottoman hands.
-However, the autonomous Mani, who had refused to accept Ottoman sovereignty in the first Ottoman occupation of the Peloponnese once again refused to accept Ottoman rule.
+Following the Venetian victory over the Ottoman Empire in the Seventh Ottoman–Venetian War (1714–1718), the Peloponnese once again returned to Ottoman hands.
+However, the autonomous Mani, who had refused to accept Ottoman sovereignty in the first imperial occupation of the Peloponnese, once again rejected Ottoman rule.
 The Maniots through an agent they had in Russia began conspiring with Catherine the Great and Count Alexei Grigoryevich Orlov.
 In 1770, terms were agreed and a Russian fleet sailed into the Aegean Sea and landing in Mani en route destroying an Ottoman fleet at the Battle of Chesma.

 After initial success, the Orlov Revolt ended in failure.
 Arguments between Orlov, the Russian leader, and Ioannis Mavromichalis, the Maniot leader led to the separation of the armies.
-John's army suffered a devastating defeat at Rizomilo in Messenia against the Ottoman army with only John surviving.
+Mavromichalis's army suffered a devastating defeat at Rizomilo in Messenia against the Ottoman army with only Mavromichalis surviving.
 Meanwhile, the Russian army having made no long term gains retreated.
 The Ottomans had, meanwhile, unleashed mercenaries of Muslim Albanians (also known as Turkoalbanians) on Greece.
 They pillaged their way through the Peloponnese where they massacred Greek civilians in revenge for massacres and destruction of properties that Christian forces committed against Muslim civilians.

 They launched several incursions into Mani but they were all beaten back with heavy casualties.
 This string of defeat aggravated the Ottoman Pasha in the Peloponnese, Hatzi Osman and he mustered an army of 16,000 men and invaded Mani.